 We still don’t know if this is the final form of the PPP loan’s tax implications.
 We could see legislation that clarifies the details of the PPP loan, maybe we will see more stimulus packages passed that create new economic programs and new regulations.
 This pandemic is not over, the total effects of the loans on the economy are still not clear, therefore the final answers are yet to be determined.
 We expect the IRS to clarify the tax realities before the filing deadline in 2021.
 Sound advice would be to plan on having a higher taxable income, to account for potential taxes owed.

 When we know more, we will make sure we let you know too!
-If you have any additional questions or questions regarding your business or PPP Loans, please schedule a consultation with us.
+If you have any additional questions regarding your business or PPP Loans, please schedule a consultation with us.